exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 <!-- cspell:ignore bitcoind,blockhash,lects,satoshis,txid,utxo,utxos -->

 The anchoring service is developed to increase product security and provide non-repudiation for Exonum applications.
 This service periodically publishes the Exonum blockchain block hash to the Bitcoin blockchain, so that it is publicly auditable by anyone having access to the Exonum blockchain.
-Even in the case of validators' collusion, transaction history cannot be falsified.
+Even in the case of validators collusion, transaction history cannot be falsified.
 The discrepancy between the actual Exonum blockchain state and the one written to the Bitcoin blockchain will be found instantly.